ramaadtym/ramaadtym/README.md

-- 👋 Hi, I’m @ramaadtym
+- 👋 Hi, I’m @ramaadtym | Rama Aditya Maulana
-- 👀 I’m interested in ...
+- 👀 I’m interested in Frontend Web, UI/UX
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Vue JS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ See my portfolio in https://gitlab.com/learning-ram
-- 📫 How to reach me ...
+- 📫 How to reach me work.ramaadtym@gmail.com

 <!---
 ramaadtym/ramaadtym is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.